Constantly losing your keys? Forgetting your words in the middle of a sentence (or someone’s name (so embarrassing!)?

 - Try spirulina, chlorella, turmeric, coriander and berries to help your liver detoxify excess metals

 - Get some exercise! – try a mix of walking, weights, yoga or stretching and cardio for a balanced exercise routine (don’t over-exercise though, this can increase cortisol!).

 - Get enough sleep – go to bed earlier and follow my sleep tips to make sure you’re getting enough.

-- Try supplements – check out this great article on proven supplements to help with brain fog.
+- Try supplements – get professional advice on supplements that can help with brain fog.